 Description

 This Thai butternut squash soup is thick and creamy with red curry paste, fresh ginger, and coconut milk.
-Topped with cilantro, coconut flakes, and crispy curry roasted chickpeas.
+It comes together easily in one pot for a weeknight win.
 So comforting for fall!

 Ingredients